armkeh/principles-of-programming-languages/README.md

 ## September

+  - September 24
+    A new “Prolog tidbits” document has been uploaded and can be found under the Prolog section/tab on this site.

+    I will aim to add information and examples to this file as I answer people's questions on the language and our homeworks in it, so that you can refer there if you have questions.

   - September 23
     The files and instructions for using Docker to test homework 2 are now uploaded.
 The instructions and links can be found in the